himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 unstash 'metadata'
 ```

-So, I added in the stash calls, having everything write to a `metadata`
+I added the calls to my pipeline, having everything write to a
-stash.
+`metadata` stash.
 It was a good idea, but there was a problem...

 ## *My* Problem

-Because of how the stash is done in parallel, and individually, it meant that
+Because the stash is executed individually in parallel, only the files from
-only the files of the *latest* parallel stage was being saved and stored.
+the *latest* parallel stage were being saved and stored.

 ## The Solution